 Two varieties of swiftlets make edible birth nests.
 Good quality birds nests can fetch more than US$ 400 per kilo!
-Although the visit is more spectacular during nest collection seasons, the lime stone cave is most impressive all year round with sightings of animals and insects.
+Although the visit is more spectacular during nest collection seasons, the lime stone cave is most impressive all year round with sightings of animals, birds and insects.

 Gomantong Caves can only be accessed by land.
 In Sandakan you can hire or rent a car.
 It is a good idea to visit the Sepilok Orang Utan Rehabilitation Centre and the Crocodile Farm in the morning (Sepilok: 10 am is feeding time of the orang utan), and visit the Gomantong Caves on your way to Sukau, where you can stay overnight.
 Local tour operators offer regular packages including Sepilok, Gomantong and overnight in Sukau; it is best to take the 7 am flight from KK (MH2042), which arrives in Sandakan at 7.40 am.
 Tour operators pick you up from the airport.